-The planets, the stars, the sun, even the darkness, black holes, and what not.
+The planets, the stars, the sun, even the darkness, black holes, and whatnot.

-This consciousness is so intensely intelligent that it conceived of and brought into reality a beautifully, “intelligently” designed universe that functions as it does, with a sun that powers the planets, a perfectly positioned earth that is the exact distance from sun to sustain life, with a moon that controls our waters.
+This consciousness is so intensely intelligent that it conceived of and brought into reality a beautifully, “intelligently” designed universe that functions as it does, with a sun that powers the planets, a perfectly positioned earth that is the exact distance from the sun to sustain life, with a moon that controls our waters.